 Recreational development provides for low impact activities, such as hiking, photography, kayaking, viewing, and fishing; or more intensive uses such as parks.
-This section applies to both publicly- and privately-owned shoreline facilities intended for use by the public or a private club, group, association, or individuals.
+This section applies to both publicly and privately-owned shoreline facilities.

 A. Recreational Facilities Policies

 - 1. The coordination of local, state, and federal recreation planning should be encouraged so as to mutually satisfy recreational needs.
 Shoreline recreational developments should be consistent with all adopted parks, recreation, and open space plans. - 2.
 Parks, recreation areas, and public access points, such as hiking paths, bicycle paths, and scenic drives should be linked. - 3.
 Recreational developments should be located and designed to preserve, enhance, or create scenic views and vistas. - 4.
 The use of jet-skis and similar recreational equipment should be restricted to special areas.
 This type of activity should be allowed only where no conflict exists with other uses and wildlife habitat. - 5.
 All recreational developments should make adequate provisions for: - a.
 Vehicular and pedestrian access, both on-site and off-site; - b.
 Proper water, solid waste, and sewage disposal methods; - c.
 Security and fire protection for the use itself and for any use-related impacts to adjacent private property; - d.
 The prevention of overflow and trespass onto adjacent properties; and - e.
 Buffering of such development from adjacent private property or natural areas.